 Everglades National Park Florida, USA Travel Guide

-Everglades National Park has several visitor centers acting as main interpretive points.
+Everglades National Park has a number of visitor centers acting as main interpretive points.
 They offer exhibits and educational content related to the park's unique ecosystems and history.

 These centers provide visitors with a appreciation for the natural and cultural heritage of the Everglades.
-They function as a starting point for exploration.
+They work as a starting point for exploration.

 All cultural and interpretive offerings attempt to deepen visitor awareness of Everglades' significance.